Urinary Tract Infection (UTI)

 Urinary Tract Infections (UTI) occur when bacteria (such as E. Coli from the rectum) infects the skin surrounding the urethra (the hole/opening where urine leaves the body).
 From there the bacteria can then work their way into the bladder and up to the kidneys which can cause severe illness.

 Who can get a UTI? - Anyone and Everyone!
+UTI’s are the second most common type of infection.

 - Women tend to be more susceptible due to their anatomy (having a shorter urethra).

 - Women going through menopause/post menopausal experience a sharp drop in estrogen levels which encourage bacteria to grow near the urethra.
+In addition pregnancy can also increase a woman’s chance of an UTI.

 - Catheters used for urination increase the risk of contracting a UTI.